 3. Waste not, want not

-For many of us, the mad dash to the grocery store happened about a week ago.
+For many of us, the first of many mad dashes to the grocery store happened a while back.
 And if we’re lucky, our pantries, freezers, and fridges are stocked with the necessities (and maybe even a few treats).
 But as grocery store shelves continue to empty, we can’t keep counting on restocking as usual, and so it’s very important that we use (cook it, eat it, share it, store it) what we have.

 According to Feeding America, each year 72 billion pounds of food goes to waste.
 A few simple ways to cut down on food waste include storing food in the proper place (and at the proper temperature), waiting to wash produce until you’re ready to use it (to avoid mold), freezing anything that you don’t expect to use in the near future (if freezing is possible), making a stock, composting, and for crying out loud, eating your leftovers!